khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 Abstracts and bios for the Wednesday workshops can be found in [this PDF file](../assets/docs/2025-conference/darci-pre-conference-workshops.pdf) and [this Word file](../assets/docs/2025-conference/darci-pre-conference-workshops.docx).

 Abstracts and bios for the conference (Thursday and Friday) can be found in [this PDF file](../assets/docs/2025-conference/darci-abstract-booklet.pdf) and [this Word file](../assets/docs/2025-conference/darci-abstract-booklet.docx).

+The full 3‑day programme, with links to most presentation slides, can be found in [this Word file](https://docs.google.com/document/d/1YHXBiDT8ek-vOeWk1b4HhXCvXNWs6gY6/edit?usp=drive_link&ouid=115311523561796113275&rtpof=true&sd=true).
+The URLs in this file lead to the PDF versions of the authors' presentations.
+If you have any issues reading these PDF files with your screen reader, please get in touch and we will try to help you ASAP.

 <br>